The Riddle (Nik Kershaw song): Music video

-The music video to "The Riddle" depicts Kershaw walking through a house shaped like a question mark, making his way through certain obstacles and looking through drawers while singing.
+The music video to "The Riddle", directed by Storm Thorgerson, depicts Kershaw walking through a house shaped like a question mark, making his way through certain obstacles and looking through drawers while singing.
 The video depicts many references to Lewis Carroll's book Alice's Adventures in Wonderland (1865) with an appearance of a young girl exiting the room through a small door, two portly gentlemen who resemble Tweedledum and Tweedledee and an observation made by Kershaw to Through the Looking-Glass (1871).

 At the beginning of the music video, Kershaw is seen trying to get through a door with a screwdriver.
 The video ends with the camera moving up away from Kershaw to reveal that the question mark is lying in an alleyway, at which point, a man in a green costume seen earlier in the video comes and picks it up.
 The green man is the Riddler, a villain from the Batman comics.

 Two versions of the video exist, with minor differences.